aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

     * Switch between verse mode and paragraph mode
     * Advanced search
     * Bible help and getting started dialogs
-    * Bible downloads dialog and shortcode
+    * Bible downloads dialog and shortcode allows downloading Bible text in various formats.
+The shortcode allows having downloads separate from the main Bible app.
     * Selectable skins (interfaces) allow the Bible search to appear as simple or as complex as desizred
 1. Widget providing a small Bible search form.
 1. Bible downloads  - ability to download public domain or non-commercial use only Bibles in several formats